jembi/JeMPI/documentation/ui-user-guide.md

 Dashboard Tab 1: Confusion Matrix
 ![Dashboard](.gitbook/assets/29.png)

-This tab is sub-divided into 3 sections, starting with the right, the Confusion Matrix.
+This tab is subdivided into 3 sections, starting with the right, the Confusion Matrix.

 **Confusion Matrix**